HomeLatest NewsEnterprise ITMicrosoft profit rises as it absorbs LinkedIn

 Preferred Source of Google

-Microsoft reported a rise in profits over the past quarter, showing gains in and other new areas of focus as it absorbed the social network.
+Microsoft reported a rise in profits over the past quarter, showing gains in cloud computing and other new areas of focus as it absorbed the social network.
 The US tech giant yesterday said profits rose 3.6 percent in the second fiscal quarter to USD 5.2 billion, while revenues edged up one percent to USD 24 billion.

 The US tech giant, which is shifting away from dependence on software to a broader array of services, said the LinkedIn acquisition boosted its revenue in the last three months of the year but dragged on profit.

-, which bought LinkedIn as part of its efforts to make better connections with customers, said the deal added USD 228 million in revenue but erased USD 100 million in net profit.
+Microsoft, which bought LinkedIn as part of its efforts to make better connections with customers, said the deal added USD 228 million in revenue but erased USD 100 million in net profit.

 Advertisement